cessda/cessda.cdc.osmh-indexer.cmm/README.md

 ## License

-This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE.txt) file for details
+This project is licensed under the Apache 2 Licence - see the [LICENSE](LICENSE.txt) file for details

 ## Acknowledgments

 ## Edge Case and Assumptions

 * Note the extra "/" workaround in the [application.yml](src/main/resources/application.yml) repository configuration for repositories that separate records with a different metadata prefix per language accessed with the same basic url.
 This url in a way act as a key, so the extra "/" distinguishes the two for the specific metadataPrefix to be retrieved.
 There must be a better way to handle this edge case.
-This workaround affects this project and the pasc-osmh-handler-oai-pmh as well.
+This workaround affects this project, and the pasc-osmh-handler-oai-pmh as well.